VeldEnDuin/VeldEnDuin.github.io/en/covid/beach.md

 Face masks are mandatory in public communal buildings from saturday 25/07/20 onwards.

+Face masks are mandatory on all (evening) markets.

 Face masks are mandatory at the following places:
 - Kapelstraat/Driftweg between Peter Benoitlaan and Koningin Astridlaan*
 - Koningin Astridlaan between Kapelstraat (Mdue/Alaska) and Camping Duinezwin*